aliang6/cse545_final_project/README.md

 # cse545_final_project
-Final Project Repository for CSE 545 Big Data Analytics
+Final Project Repository for CSE 545 Big Data Analytics Team Undecided: Andy Liang, Dorothy Shek, Ling Xu, Saketh Chintapalli

 The preprocessing scripts can be found in the preprocessing_scripts folder.

-The pyspark and tensorflow scripts can be found in the mapper_script folder.
+The pyspark and tensorflow framework can be found in the mapper_script folder.
+Multiple linear regression and multiple hypotheses testing code can also be in this folder.

 The display code can be found in the results folder.

+Code was run on Google Cloud DataProc instances with image version 1.4.26-debian9.

 Data was retrieved from the following sources: